Coal Clough Dental Care

 Data we collect includes:

-- for management of staff and self-employed members
+- For management of staff and self-employed member

 We collect personal information directly from you, whether via our website or when contacting you about your appointment.